 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.

-These beautiful DIY Tea Towels are such an easy and expensive way to add farmhouse flair to your kitchen!
-They also make the best gifts!
+Step by step picture and video tutorial using a Silhouette Cameo to make customized farmhouse tea towels with heat transfer vinyl.
+These beautiful DIY Tea Towels are such an easy and inexpensive way to add farmhouse flair to your kitchen!
+Perfect for gift giving!

 My love language that I express to others is Acts of Service.
 Ever since I was a little kid I’ve loved to make things for others and or do things for others that are task oriented.
 As I’ve grown older, my need to do acts of service has only magnified.
 I have this obsession for making things, volunteering and doing things for others for every little no-themed occasion.
 My poor husband knows this all too well -since he’s the only one who makes a paycheck around here and sees what I spend, haha! — So in true Stephanie fashion, I just “had” to make all of my kids teacher and assistants a gift for Thanksgiving.
 I plan to pair these stylish farmhouse tea towels with baked homemade loaves of bread that they can share with their families at their holiday meal.